AnK-Accelerated-Komputing/MEDA/README.md

    ```bash
    streamlit run streamlitapp.py
    ```
+   You can insert the api key for different models with streamlit app.

 5. **Interact with the Application**
-   Follow the on-screen instructions to interact with the CAD Design AI Chatbot.
+   Follow the on-screen instructions to interact with MEDA.

 ### Notes